 - "The Big Bang": All the stars in the universe have been wiped out so why does Earth still have a sun?
 Because that's no sun, it's the exploding TARDIS!

 - Finally, the most faithful take on this trope possible comes in "Kill the Moon": that Moon really is no moon.
 It's an egg.

 - In the Farscape episode "Green Eyed Monster", the line "That's no moon!" is used word for word by Crichton.
 It's not a space station however, it's a "budong".

 - The Lexx — a city-sized wingless dragonfly — was once mistaken by a low-tech planet for a new comet in the sky.

-- Star Trek: Voyager began one episode with a grizzled old explorer in a spacedock talking about a forest-covered planetoid he claimed to have once discovered: during an "earthquake", it turned out to really be a gigantic alien creature with its own ecosystem growing on it.
-Oddly enough, the story is brushed off as a tall tale and plays no part in the rest of the episode.
-Given the bizarre lifeforms encountered each week, that might be taken as Arbitrary Skepticism on the crew's part.
+- "Darkling" with a grizzled old explorer in a spacedock talking about a forest-covered planetoid he claims to have once discovered: during an "earthquake", it turned out to really be a gigantic alien creature with its own ecosystem growing on it.
+However another explorer who visited the same place reckons it's a tall tale.

-- Older Than Print: In the Arabian Nights, Sinbad the Sailor stopped on an island on his first voyage and discovered the hard way that it was a whale.
+- In Arabian Nights, Sinbad the Sailor stops on an island on his first voyage and discovered the hard way that it was a whale.
 Then he found a huge dome and found out the hard way it was a roc's egg.
 This same beast, the zaratan, appeared in other Middle Eastern tales.
-Strangely, it was sometimes a whale and sometimes a turtle, despite the name remaining constant.
+Strangely, it was sometimes a whale, sometimes a crab, and sometimes a turtle, despite the name remaining constant.

 - Krakens were supposedly so huge that sailors frequently mistook them for islands, camped on them for the night, and were then drowned as they submerged.